catalyzeio/paas-guides/logging.md

 Your dashboard will look something like this.
 ![Logging Dashboard](https://catalyze.box.com/shared/static/b5cn6i4y9uy02ubj9g67qy5upxxe3y03.png)
 ## Searching and Filtering
 Use the search bar at the top of the page to search for logs.
-For example:
+For example, to filter application logs you can use the query:
 ```
- syslog_program : redis
+ syslog_program : supervisord
 ```
 ![Logging Query Example](https://catalyze.box.com/shared/static/8obuino907zpdhcivage9awn11zctct1.png)